-No one likes Tax Day, no matter what month it falls in, except for accountants and Uncle Sam.
-Tax Day 2020 figures to be especially messy, too, as governments across the country struggle to cover shortfalls stemming from the coronavirus pandemic, millions of people look for income to actually pay taxes on, and protesters urge us to rethink how our tax dollars are being used.
-But even with the continued difficulties of the pandemic, there will be a Tax Day this year, proving that taxes truly are among the few things in life that are unavoidable.
+No one likes Tax Day, except for accountants and Uncle Sam.
+Tax Day 2021 figures to be especially messy, too, as governments across the country struggle to cover shortfalls stemming from the COVID-19 pandemic, millions of people look for income to actually pay taxes on, and protesters urge us to rethink how our tax dollars are being used.
+But even with the continued difficulties of the pandemic, there will be a Tax Day this year as always, proving that taxes truly are among the few things in life that are unavoidable.
 Tax Day will be delayed until May 17 for most people due to COVID-19, and until June 15 for people impacted by winter storms.